mpstopa/ImageCap/README.md

 LSTM is iterated 30 times which is the maximum length of a caption. (max_len in call to Decoder).
 The model summary (which can also be printed out in train_model) is, when attention and lstm are on, very long and complicated.

+# Colleague Randy Christ did a download and build successfully and
+# sends the following notes.

+I found some things that might be useful for someone trying out your image captioning code:

+1) Download the entire Flickr8k dataset and unpack to the datasets\Flickr8k\Images directory

+If this is not done, the notebook files won't run since some files for training or testing are missing.
+2) May have to adjust the tensorboard, tensorflow and tensorflow-estimation versions in requirements.txt to avoid conflicts during installation.

+I had to adjust tensorboard 1.13.1 to 1.15.0, and tensorflow-estimation from 1.13.0 to 1.15.1

+This seems to be machine dependent, your mileage may vary.
+3) Setup anaconda environment, I found Python 3.6.10 to work best (This is optional, I found it easier to adjust the environment to suit the image captioning software without affecting other Python environments on the system). conda create -n imagecap python=3.6.10

+conda activate imagecap

+4) Install yacs for configuration: (I tried downloading the source files from Github, but that didn't work) pip install yacs
+5) Install jupyter:
+pip install jupyter

+Otherwise, another jupyter installed in the system path will be used (if available) and either the notebook won't run or some Python libraries will be missing when running the .ipynb files.